16

 1

 • Just tested this in CS6 (Mac) and it works!
 So long as you do untick 'Preserve Illustrator Editing Capabilities'.
 If you tick 'Preserve...', it just hides the template layers in everything but Illustrator.
 Only change I can see from how you describe it is, 'Template' is set by a checkbox under 'Options for "[layer name]"' in the Layers palette flyout menu, and there are icons in the layers palette listing so you can easily see which are templates and which aren't.
-Dec 18, 2012 at 13:46
+Commented Dec 18, 2012 at 13:46

 2